Brighton confirm signing of Lallana after Liverpool exit

 However, the midfielder suffered a thigh injury ahead of the 2017-18 season and continued to be dogged by fitness issues throughout the remainder of his time on Merseyside.

-Liverpool have won the Champions League, UEFA Super Cup, Club World Cup and Premier League in the past 14 months, but Lallana has struggled to enjoy a run in the team.
+Liverpool has won the Champions League, UEFA Super Cup, Club World Cup and Premier League in the past 14 months, but Lallana has struggled to enjoy a run in the team.

 He started just nine league matches across the past three seasons, although a crucial late goal at Old Trafford earned Klopp's side a point against rivals Manchester United last October.

-Lallana now joins a Brighton side who finished the season - their third since promotion - in 15th, seven points clear of the bottom three.
+Lallana now joins a Brighton side which finished the season - its third since promotion - in 15th, seven points clear of the bottom three.